pyplugins/pyplugins/README.md

 in bukkit, and should be used for all plugins that you release. plugin.yml is used in all java plugins (as it is the only option for java plugins). as such, opening up java plugin jars is a good way to learn what can go in it.
-Or you can read about it here http://wiki.bukkit.org/Plugin_YAML Here isan example of plugin.yml:
+Or you can read about it here http://wiki.bukkit.org/Plugin_YAML.

+Here is an example of plugin.yml:

     name: SamplePlugin
     main: SampleClass